 That’s Gold, Jerry!
 Gold!

-Nestled on the southern edge of Dubrovnik’s protective ramparts is Café Bar Buža, a picturesque café clinging to the rocks above the city’s favorite diving spot.
-Find a shaded seat, order a glass of wine, and watch nearby daredevils plunge into the Adriatic from an intimidating rock known as The Lion.
+Nestled on the southern edge of Dubrovnik’s protective ramparts is Café Bar Buža, a picturesque café that clings to the rocks above the city’s favorite diving spot.
+Find a shaded seat, order a glass of wine, and watch daredevils plunge into the Adriatic from an intimidating rock known as The Lion.
 And although it’s easy to let the hours sail by, make sure you’re on the move well before sunset—you’ll appreciate the late afternoon light at your next destination (Crijevićeva 9).

 If These Walls Could Talk